On fleeting Hong Kong trips, Chinese make frugal fashionable

 Chinese nationals were the largest single group of tourists to Hong Kong last year.
 Of the 35 million who visited, 20 million came and left the same day, an increase of more than a third on 2011, according to tourism bureau data.

 Many short-term visitors come by shuttle bus or train from the southern Chinese province of Guangdong.
-They often head straight to Citygate, where more than 80 international brands including Levi's jeans, Coach Inc, Polo Ralph Lauren and Burberry are offered at steep discounts.
+They often head straight to Citygate, where more than 80 international brands including Levi's jeans, Coach Inc (COH.N), Polo Ralph Lauren (RL.N) and Burberry (BRBY.L) are offered at steep discounts.

 "It's cheaper here and there's a wide range of options," said Chen Yunlong, a 29-year-old tourist from the border town of Shenzhen as he strolled through the mall on a recent Saturday.

-Visitors like Chen, who said he shops in Hong Kong up to three times a week, made Citygate the best performer among the big malls operated by realtor Swire Properties.
+Visitors like Chen, who said he shops in Hong Kong up to three times a week, made Citygate the best performer among the big malls operated by realtor Swire Properties (1972.HK).

 First-quarter sales rose 22 percent at the outlet mall, beating a one percent loss at the luxury-focused Pacific Place and a 3.5 percent increase at the mid-tier Cityplaza mall.